ThornyFFXI/THTest/readme.md

 ## Display
 The addon also displays a real time display for verifying behavior/user satisfaction.
 It looks like this:<br>
 ![Alt text](images/screenshot.png?raw=true "Display")<br>
 It can be dragged with shift-click-drag.
+You can screenshot the current display directly to your log folder with `/screenshotth`.